RSobrinho/SegundoProjeto-CompassUOL/README.md

 ### Get Events by Weekday Route
 - In this route the weekday is passed as a query param, there's a validation to see if there is a query param, otherwise it will call the getAll method.
 - The response brings all upcoming events on that weekday.
+### Get Events with Date Range Filter Route
+- In this route, two dates can be passed by the query params:
+- startDate: Will get the events that happens after of durign that dateTime
+- endDate: Will get the events that happens before of durign that dateTime
+- Both startDate and endDate are optional, meaning you can pass one or both of the params in the query
 ### Create New Event Route
 - UUID v4 was used because it generates a random uuid